xinyee20/tp/docs/UserGuide.md

 ### <ins>Class Participation</ins>

+This feature allows you to manage the class participation grades for each student in your classes.

+---

 #### Awarding class participation marks: `award`

+you can use this command to award class participation marks to a student from a specified tutorial group and tutorial you wish to grade.

+##### Format:

+`award NAME TUTORIAL_GROUP TUTORIAL_NUMBER MARKS`

+##### Example:

+If you wish to award a student participation marks, follow the steps below to learn how.
+In this example you will learn how to award a student ,`Ryan`, from tutorial group `G04`, a class participation score of `4` for tutorial `3-1`.

+Awarding class participation:

+1. Type `award Ryan G04 3-1 4`

+2. Press `enter` to execute the command

+outcome:

+---

 #### Viewing statistics of class participation: `stats`

+you can use this command to view the average score for each student for a specific tutorial group and tutorial.

+##### Format:

+`stats TUTORIAL_GROUP LESSON_NUMBER`

+##### Example:

+If you wish to view the average participation marks for tutorial group `GO9` and tutorial `7-2`, follow the steps below to learn how.

+Viewing the average class participation mark

+1. Type `stats G09 7-2`

+2. Press `enter` to execute the command

+outcome:

+---

 #### Exporting of class participation grades to CSV: `exportCp`

+You can use this command to export the class participation marks of a specified tutorial group into a CSV file.

+##### Format:

+`exportcp TUTORIAL_GROUP`

+##### Example:

+Assuming you need to collate the class participation marks for tutorial group `GO7` into a CSV file for grading on a different platform (i.e LuimiNUS).
+You can do the following steps

+exporting class participation marks:

+1. Type `exportcp G07`

+2. Press `enter` to execute the command

+outcome:

+---

 ### <ins>Addressing Questions</ins>